rpm-software-management/rpm/docs/man/rpm.8.md

 option, followed by the *QUERYFMT* format string.
 Query formats are modified versions of the standard **printf(3)** formatting.
-The format is made up of static strings (which may include standard C character escapes for newlines, tabs, and other special characters) and **printf(3)** type formatters.
+The format is made up of static strings (which may include standard C character escapes for newlines, tabs, and other special characters (excluding \0)) and **printf(3)** type formatters.
 As **rpm** already knows the type to print, the type specifier must be omitted however, and replaced by the name of the header tag to be printed, enclosed by **{}** characters.
 Tag